This article has been medically reviewed by Dr. Martin Duggan in 2021

 Signs and Symptoms of Dementia

-- In the early stage of dementia, you may notice your loved one is often forgetful, gets lost easily, and misplaces things, and loses track of when or where they are.
+- In the early stages of dementia, you may notice your loved one is often forgetful of small details, gets lost easily, and misplaces things.

-- In the middle stage of dementia, you can expect your loved one to forget names, faces, and recent events.
-They may become lost in familiar environments, find it difficult to communicate, and need help with basic tasks.
-Your loved one may repeat themselves and behave in atypical ways.
+- In the middle stages of dementia, you can expect your loved one to forget names, faces, and recent events.
+They may become lost in familiar environments and need help with basic tasks.
+Your loved ones may repeat themselves and behave in unusual ways.

-- In the late stage of dementia, your loved one will be almost entirely dependent on you in every stage of their daily routines.
-They will be completely unaware of when and where they are.
-They will find it difficult to walk and may experience extreme behavior changes.
+- In the later stages of dementia, your loved one will be almost entirely dependent on you in every stage of their daily routines.
+They may be quite confused about the year or their location.
+They may find it difficult to stand or walk without help.

-Caregiving for a loved one suffering from this disease can cause financial, physical, and mental pressure on a good day, and may feel completely impossible on a difficult day.
-You have sacrificed so much for your loved one, and it may feel like a thankless role.
+Providing care for a loved one suffering from this disease can impart financial, physical, and mental stress.
+Many caregivers have sacrificed enormously for loved ones.
+It often feels like a thankless role.

 - Mental health issues like anxiety and depression